LeoDulcetti/LinearRegression/README.md

-# LinearRegression
-Predicting houses rent in Madrid
+# Predicting house rents in Madrid